Is hybrid working beneficial for employee wellbeing?

 Exercise and a healthy lifestyle are imperative when it comes to combating work-related stress.
 Employee wellness schemes, such as introducing office gym classes or running company-wide healthy eating challenges are a good way to help employees unwind and feel better about their wellbeing.

 Employees spend a lot of time with their co-workers and therefore it’s important they get along with each other.
 The more people enjoy their time at work, the better the atmosphere will be – and a better office atmosphere leads to higher levels of productivity, creativity and collaboration.
 Setting aside an hour sporadically to bring your team together in a fun environment, can be great for reducing employee stress, boosting morale and team building.

-Sometimes people need 15 minutes to relax, re-group and disengage from technology and general work related interactions.
+Sometimes people need 15 minutes to relax, re-group, disengage from technology and general work-related interactions.
 Providing a quiet room or a ‘relaxation’ zone where employees can spend 15 minutes with their thoughts, can dramatically help reduce workplace stress.
 After taking a short break free from distractions, people often feel refreshed and re-energised to tackle the rest of the day.

 By arranging staff fundraising for charities on specific awareness days, you are helping your employees manage their stress levels.
-By taking the focus off their own stress-related issues, you are encouraging your workforce to shift their attention onto helping others less fortunate then themselves.
+By taking the focus off their own stress-related issues, you are encouraging your workforce to shift their attention onto helping others less fortunate than them themselves.

 Please complete the form below and we'll be in touch to answer your enquiry